Orthodox Judaism: Haredim

-The most recognizable sub-group is the Haredim (literally, 'trembling' or 'fervent'), also known as "strictly Orthodox", and the like.
+The most recognizable sub-group is the Haredim (literally, 'trembling' or 'fervent'), also known as "strictly Orthodox" or "Ultra-Orthodox".
 They are the most traditional part of the Orthodox.
 Haredim have minimal engagement with/wholesale rejection of modern society, avow precedence to religious values, and accept a high degree of rabbinic involvement in daily life.
 Haredi rabbis and communities generally accept each other, and accord them legitimacy.
 They are organized in large political structures, mainly Agudath Israel of America and the Israeli United Torah Judaism party.
 Other organized groups include the Anti-Zionist Central Rabbinical Congress and the Edah HaChareidis.
 They are easily discerned by their mode of dress, often mostly black for men and very modest, by religious standards, for women (including hair covering, long skirts, etc.).

 The Haredim may be roughly classified into three sub-groups:

 Hasidic

 Hasidic Jews originated in 18th-century Eastern Europe, where they formed as a revival movement that defied the rabbinical establishment.
 The threat of modernity turned the movement towards conservatism and reconciled it with traditionalist elements.
 Hasidism espouses a mystical interpretation of religion.
 Each Hasidic community aligned with a hereditary leader known as rebbe (who is almost always an ordained rabbi).

 While the spiritualist element of Hasidism declined through the centuries, the rebbes' authority stems from the mystical belief that the holiness of their ancestors is inborn.
 They exercise tight control over their followers.
 Each of the hundreds of independent Hasidic groups/sects (also called "courts" or "dynasties") has its own line of rebbes.
 Groups range in size from large ones with thousands of member households to very small.
 Courts often possess unique customs, religious emphases, philosophies, and styles of dress.
 Hasidic men, especially on the Sabbath, don long garments and fur hats, which were once a staple of Eastern European Jews, but are now associated almost exclusively with them.
 As of 2016, 130,000 Hasidic households were counted.